 New York City New Developments

-The New York skyline continues to change and evolve, and one thing we’ve seen a lot of in recent years is New Construction Condos.
-There are brand new properties that, in many cases, are still under construction.
-The purchasing starts early with these and for excellent reasons.
-If you’re interested in acquiring a cond in new construction in New York City, then Elika Real Estate has a dedicated team of buyer’s agents that focus exclusively on these properties.
+The New York City skyline continues to change and evolve, and we’ve seen many new condos in recent years.
+There are brand-new properties that, in many cases, are still under construction.
+Purchasing starts early with these and for many reasons.
+Suppose you’re interested in buying a condo in a new building in New York City.
+In that case, we have dedicated expert buyer agents who exclusively focus on the best new construction projects.
+We have deep-rooted relationships with many brokerages and developers, often privileged with early access and schedule A pricing for our clients.

-Did you Know? – You may not be able to close on the apartment unless the NYC Department of buildings issues a temporary certificate of occupancy or the building department certifying a building’s compliance with applicable building codes and other laws and indicating it to be in a condition suitable for occupancy.
+Did you Know? – You may not be able to close on the apartment unless the NYC Department of Buildings issues a temporary certificate of occupancy (TCO) or the building department certifies a building’s compliance with applicable building codes and other laws and indicates it is suitable for occupancy.

 Featured In